 This is an exceptionally rewarding course, concentrating on creative development using a strong research component.
 This course is tailored to students who have learned the valuable skill-set gained from their accomplishment of the level 3 course or from any other significant jewellery making experience.
-This course is also well tailored to students who have completed their BA degree and want to launch themselves into a career as a jewellery designer.
+This course is also well tailored to students who have completed their BA degree and want to launch themselves into a career as a jewellery designer or progress onto a Master Degree course.
 In the case of these students, the course gives them the opportunity to experiment with and establish their own creative style, discovering the direction they wish to take as a designer.
-During the course, students will develop a strong collection that can be used to promote their work in the marketplace.
+During the course, students will develop a strong collection that can be used to promote their work in the marketplace and to build a portfolio.
 With this experience, students can choose to pursue jewellery or more object based work.

-By attending this course, you will have the opportunity to exhibit at New Designers, a well known exhibition for new graduates held each year at the Business Design Center, London.
-Participating in this exhibition is an excellent starting point for a designer to kickstart their career, with endless networking opportunities available such as establishing contacts with galleries, selling pieces, and linking to online shops.
-With graduates from all over the country using this event to exhibit their work with their universities, this opportunity will be the breakthrough of your career.
+By attending this course, you will have the opportunity to exhibit at New Designers, a well known exhibition for new graduates held each year at the Business Design Center, London or participate in our annual POP UP Shop.
+Participating, in either event, is an excellent starting point for a designer to kickstart their career, with endless networking opportunities available, such as establishing contacts with galleries, selling pieces, and linking to online shops.

 The course is set to include 1 day in the studio and 1 study day at home, and is split into three terms.
 Each term runs for approximately 10/12 weeks, sharing a strong focus on creative development and a written component in which students will develop case studies that support their learning.

 Running alongside each term will be the creative development which students will do during their independent study days at home.
 Students will be given project briefs to develop that will cover, for example, material experimentation and interpretive drawings.
 These creative briefs will give students the opportunity to develop their own creative practice, giving them foundation design skills.
 This means that when the student works on their own, they have a variety of design methods available that they can incorporate into their own work.

 A breakdown of each term is shown below: